mehtahrishi/Tinkercad-Projects/Joystick /readme.md

 For Electrical Design visit the '.brd' File .
 For Output watch the picture .
 For Total live project visit the link in File .
-# Note - It is still not working please wait til it gets updated
+# Note - It is still not working please wait till it gets updated